Streetwise-Media/Streetwise-Wordpress-MVC/readme.md

 The following must be true of any element in the controls array for it to be valid:

 *   The key must match the model property that the control corresponds to.
-*   Type must be either input, select, or textarea
+*   type must be either input, select, or textarea
 *   input_type is optional and only applies when type is set to input.
 Default is text.
 *   label is optional. control\_label\_{{property name}} tags will not be replaced if no label property is defined
 *   If type is select, an additional element is required with key 'options'.
 The value of this element must be an associative array of